dipeshm01/NederlandseTaal/003-verb.md

     > ik droog de natte broek bij de verwarming
     >> I dry the wet pants by the heater

+- gekocht - bought
+    > U hebt nieuwe kleren gekocht bij een internetwinkel
+    > You bought new clothes from an internet store

+- geloof - believe
+    > ik geloof dat alle is goed met je.
+    >> I believe that all is well with you

+- geslaagd - Ik ben geslaagd voor het examen

+- geslacht -  sex [male/female]

+- haalt - pass
+  Als u het examen haalt, krijgt u een diploma op niveau 2.
+    > If you pass the exam you get a level 2 diploma

 - horen - to hear/ gehoord - heard/ horen - belong to
     > 1. Wat is dat geluid dat ik op de achtergrond kan horen?
     >> What's that noise I can hear in the background?